Setup vs Set Up? How Do You Use Each One Correctly?

-My father retired last year, but he says he might set up a new business.
+My father retired last year but now says he might set up a new business.

 Brian is setting up the new computer for his daughter.

-It’s easy to make sure you don’t make a mistake with the words setup and set up.
+It’s easy to make sure you don’t make a mistake with the words setup vs set up.

 Simply remember that the verb is two words, and the noun or adjective is one word or hyphenated.

-There are other words that are related to this issue including, to make up and makeup or to change over and changeover.
+Other words related to this issue include to make up and makeup or to change over and changeover.

-For most writers, a quick check with Grammarly or any other online grammar checker should give you the correct form to use if you are in any doubt.
+For most writers, a quick check with an online grammar checker should give you the correct form to use if you are in any doubt.